solanoctua/Camera-Calibration/README.md

    - Ensure that the checkerboard is sufficiently visible with good contrast.
 Without good contrast, corner detection may fail.

 After collecting sufficient images, start the calibration script.
 If some checkerboard corners are not detected in certain images, those images will be automatically discarded.

 Once the calibration process is complete, the distortion can be modeled using the `VisualizePinholeDistortionModel.m` script.

-## **Measuring Calibration Accuracy**
+### **Measuring Calibration Accuracy**
 Once the script completes, proceed with the following checks, unless an error occurs, in which case refer to the Troubleshooting section:

 1. **Frame Coverage**: Ensure that most of the camera frame is covered by the calibration images.
 Manually check the `allcorners.png` file saved by the script to see whether the entire frame is covered by the detected corners.

-2. **Undistorted Images**: Immediately check if the undistorted images look correct.
+2. **Checking Undistorted Images**: Immediately check if the undistorted images look correct.
 Verify that straight lines in real life appear straight in the undistorted images.
 If they do, the calibration is likely successful.

 If most of the frame is covered but the undistorted images are unsatisfactory, some corners may not have been correctly detected, or the data may be suboptimal.
 Manually inspect the images with drawn corners to identify and remove problematic ones from the calibration set.
 After removing these images, repeat the calibration to achieve better results.